zacharski/esp8266book/experiment2.md

 	#define WIFI_SSID       "Union"
 	#define WIFI_PASS       "qwerty"

+### Step 5: INPUT_PULLUP
+The Adafruit code assumes you are using a pullup resistor.
+In our lecture we found that we could eliminate that resistor by editing one line of code.
+In this case we want to edit the file `adafdruitio_06_digital_in` and change line 36 from

+     pinMode(BUTTON_PIN, INPUT);

+to

+      pinMode(BUTTON_PIN, INPUT_PULLUP);

 ## What You Should See
 When you press the button your dashboard should indicate the press: